 According to traffic collision data cited in the report, the total number of traffic collisions has actually gone up at the intersections where the cameras are installed, with 23 collisions in 2013, when the cameras were installed, and 29 in 2018.

-Menlo Park Police Chief Dave Bertini commented that these statistics don't necessarily provide the full picture of what type of collisions are increasing and which are decreasing.
+Menlo Park Police Chief Dave Bertini noted that these statistics don't necessarily provide the full picture of what type of collisions are increasing and which are decreasing.

 Councilwoman Catherine Carlton said that she had hoped to to see a decline in tickets and collisions to indicate drivers' changing behaviors, though neither has happened — citations have consistently been given to about 0.02 percent of drivers.